 Not anymore!
-These buffalo chicken meatball subs are a zippy, flavorful, and easy lunch/dinner recipe to pull together.
+These buffalo chicken meatballs are a zippy, flavorful, and easy lunch/dinner recipe to pull together and work perfectly on sub rolls.
 I might be clearing space in the freezer for a container (or two…) of these meatballs as we speak.

-Once these meatballs are cooked you could really go in any direction you like with them, but I had one thing on my mind – buffalo chicken meatball subs.
-Pop a few meatballs on a hoagie roll or your bread of choice, drizzle extra buffalo sauce if you like over top, and add some cheese for a wholly satisfying, comfort food-esque sandwich.
+Once these meatballs are cooked you could really go in any direction you like with them, but I’m partial to, my old favorite, meatball subs.
+Pop a few meatballs on a hoagie roll or your bread of choice, drizzle extra buffalo sauce if you like over top, and add some cheese (I like provolone) for a wholly satisfying, comfort food-esque sandwich.

 To melt the cheese and heat everything up without the roll becoming too crisp in the process, I like to assemble the sub, wrap it in foil, and place in a hot oven (set at 350°F or so) for 5-10 minutes.
 This way the cheese melts, the meatballs are hot, and the bread stays soft.